TimBlitzgewitter/skywalkersaga.characters2/README.md

 # skywalkersaga.characters2
-The character menu from "Lego Star Wars Skywalker Saga" inplemented Minecraft.
+The character menu from "Lego Star Wars Skywalker Saga" inplemented in Minecraft.